satuomainen/solis-publisher/README.md

 * Turn loads on/off based on the amount of power generated
 * Graph the energy yield over time (Solis Cloud already does this)

+## How I use it

+I have a cron job that runs the `update_current_power` program during summer months and during hours when it's even possible to have solar production.
+This excludes the dark winter period between the beginning of November and the end of February.
+The nighttime hours during the non-winter months is also excluded.
+The current power production gets published to an MQTT topic every 5 minutes.

+In my house I have a Shelly Pro 1 smart relay that can subscribe to MQTT topics and run simple scripts.
+I run a script that turns on the water heater if the production exceeds a threshold value.
+This way I can use as much of the solar energy produced locally and save it a little bit as heat energy.

+For a belt-and-braces safety I also run the `publish` command every night after the active period has ended to publish a zero value.